Oppenheimer & Co. Inc. Sells 614 Shares of Cognizant Technology Solutions Co. (NASDAQ:CTSH)

 Oppenheimer & Co.
-Inc. decreased its holdings in Cognizant Technology Solutions Co.
-(NASDAQ:CTSH) by 18.6% in the 1st quarter, according to its most recent filing with the Securities & Exchange Commission.
-The institutional investor owned 2,689 shares of the information technology service provider’s stock after selling 614 shares during the quarter.
+Inc. cut its holdings in shares of Cognizant Technology Solutions Co.
+(NASDAQ:CTSH) by 18.6% in the 1st quarter, according to the company in its most recent filing with the Securities and Exchange Commission (SEC).
+The fund owned 2,689 shares of the information technology service provider’s stock after selling 614 shares during the quarter.
 Oppenheimer & Co.
 Inc.’s holdings in Cognizant Technology Solutions were worth $210,000 at the end of the most recent reporting period.

-Several other large investors have also made changes to their positions in the business.
-Hoover Financial Advisors Inc. bought a new stake in shares of Cognizant Technology Solutions in the fourth quarter valued at approximately $27,000.
-Regent Peak Wealth Advisors LLC acquired a new stake in shares of Cognizant Technology Solutions during the 4th quarter worth $27,000.
-Mascoma Wealth Management LLC bought a new position in shares of Cognizant Technology Solutions in the first quarter worth $27,000.
-Freedman Financial Associates Inc. acquired a new position in Cognizant Technology Solutions in the fourth quarter valued at about $29,000.
-Finally, Catalyst Capital Advisors LLC acquired a new stake in Cognizant Technology Solutions during the fourth quarter worth about $31,000.
-Hedge funds and other institutional investors own 89.77% of the company’s stock.
+Other hedge funds and other institutional investors have also added to or reduced their stakes in the company.
+Texas Capital Bank Wealth Management Services Inc. increased its holdings in Cognizant Technology Solutions by 2.4% during the fourth quarter.
+Texas Capital Bank Wealth Management Services Inc. now owns 5,620 shares of the information technology service provider’s stock worth $461,000 after buying an additional 130 shares during the last quarter.
+Signaturefd LLC boosted its holdings in Cognizant Technology Solutions by 3.4% in the 1st quarter.
+Signaturefd LLC now owns 4,067 shares of the information technology service provider’s stock worth $318,000 after buying an additional 132 shares during the period.
+Ellevest Inc. raised its holdings in Cognizant Technology Solutions by 38.9% during the 4th quarter.
+Ellevest Inc. now owns 525 shares of the information technology service provider’s stock valued at $43,000 after acquiring an additional 147 shares during the period.
+SP Asset Management lifted its position in shares of Cognizant Technology Solutions by 0.3% during the first quarter.
+SP Asset Management now owns 46,986 shares of the information technology service provider’s stock worth $3,862,000 after acquiring an additional 147 shares in the last quarter.
+Finally, Aries Wealth Management grew its position in shares of Cognizant Technology Solutions by 4.1% in the first quarter.
+Aries Wealth Management now owns 3,890 shares of the information technology service provider’s stock valued at $309,000 after purchasing an additional 152 shares in the last quarter.
+Institutional investors own 89.77% of the company’s stock.

-In related news, insider Malcolm Frank sold 471 shares of the stock in a transaction on Tuesday, March 16th.
-The stock was sold at an average price of $78.45, for a total value of $36,949.95.
-Following the completion of the sale, the insider now directly owns 44,065 shares of the company’s stock, valued at approximately $3,456,899.25.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is available at this link.
-Also, Director Michael Patsalos-Fox sold 5,858 shares of the firm’s stock in a transaction on Thursday, May 27th.
-The shares were sold at an average price of $71.20, for a total value of $417,089.60.
-Following the transaction, the director now owns 57,830 shares in the company, valued at $4,117,496.
+In other news, Director Michael Patsalos-Fox sold 5,858 shares of the business’s stock in a transaction that occurred on Thursday, May 27th.
+The shares were sold at an average price of $71.20, for a total transaction of $417,089.60.
+Following the completion of the transaction, the director now directly owns 57,830 shares of the company’s stock, valued at $4,117,496.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+Also, insider Malcolm Frank sold 1,031 shares of the stock in a transaction that occurred on Thursday, June 3rd.
+The shares were sold at an average price of $70.84, for a total transaction of $73,036.04.
+Following the transaction, the insider now owns 45,178 shares in the company, valued at approximately $3,200,409.52.
 The disclosure for this sale can be found here.
-Insiders have sold 7,360 shares of company stock worth $527,076 in the last quarter.
+Insiders sold 7,360 shares of company stock valued at $527,076 in the last 90 days.
 Company insiders own 0.31% of the company’s stock.

-Cognizant Technology Solutions (NASDAQ:CTSH) last posted its quarterly earnings results on Tuesday, May 4th.
-The information technology service provider reported $0.97 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.94 by $0.03.
-The firm had revenue of $4.40 billion for the quarter, compared to analysts’ expectations of $4.36 billion.
-Cognizant Technology Solutions had a return on equity of 16.77% and a net margin of 9.09%.
-The company’s revenue for the quarter was up 4.1% compared to the same quarter last year.
-During the same period in the prior year, the business earned $0.96 EPS.
-Research analysts predict that Cognizant Technology Solutions Co. will post 3.98 EPS for the current fiscal year.
+Cognizant Technology Solutions (NASDAQ:CTSH) last announced its quarterly earnings data on Tuesday, May 4th.
+The information technology service provider reported $0.97 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $0.94 by $0.03.
+The company had revenue of $4.40 billion for the quarter, compared to the consensus estimate of $4.36 billion.
+Cognizant Technology Solutions had a net margin of 9.09% and a return on equity of 16.77%.
+Cognizant Technology Solutions’s revenue for the quarter was up 4.1% on a year-over-year basis.
+During the same period in the prior year, the firm posted $0.96 EPS.
+Sell-side analysts predict that Cognizant Technology Solutions Co. will post 3.98 EPS for the current fiscal year.

-The business also recently declared a quarterly dividend, which was paid on Friday, May 28th.
-Shareholders of record on Thursday, May 20th were paid a $0.24 dividend.
+The firm also recently announced a quarterly dividend, which was paid on Friday, May 28th.
+Shareholders of record on Thursday, May 20th were paid a dividend of $0.24 per share.
+The ex-dividend date was Wednesday, May 19th.
 This represents a $0.96 annualized dividend and a yield of 1.35%.
-The ex-dividend date was Wednesday, May 19th.
-Cognizant Technology Solutions’s dividend payout ratio (DPR) is currently 28.07%.
+Cognizant Technology Solutions’s dividend payout ratio is 28.07%.

-Several analysts recently issued reports on CTSH shares.
-Morgan Stanley reduced their price target on shares of Cognizant Technology Solutions from $95.00 to $93.00 and set an “overweight” rating on the stock in a research report on Thursday, May 6th.
-Susquehanna boosted their price target on Cognizant Technology Solutions from $89.00 to $99.00 and gave the stock a “positive” rating in a report on Thursday, May 6th.
-Susquehanna Bancshares lifted their target price on Cognizant Technology Solutions from $89.00 to $99.00 and gave the company a “positive” rating in a research report on Thursday, May 6th.
-Finally, Zacks Investment Research raised shares of Cognizant Technology Solutions from a “sell” rating to a “hold” rating and set a $79.00 target price for the company in a report on Monday, May 10th.
-Three investment analysts have rated the stock with a sell rating, eight have given a hold rating and fourteen have issued a buy rating to the company.
-Cognizant Technology Solutions has a consensus rating of “Hold” and a consensus price target of $79.82.

 Cognizant Technology Solutions Corporation, a professional services company, provides consulting and technology, and outsourcing services in North America, Europe, and internationally.
 The company operates through four segments: Financial Services; Healthcare; Products and Resources; and Communications, Media and Technology.